carnot-technologies/slate/source/index.html.md

 ## Phone verification

-This API is used after user registration, to verify the phone number.
+This API is used before registration, to verify the phone number.

 ```shell
 curl "http://<BASE_URL>/users/verify/"